My mission to rediscover quintessential Cebuano food goes on!

 The peanut and sawdust mixture is then placed in their manual blower, where air is blown into the mix to get rid of the skin and sawdust.
 Since the manual blower is cranked by hand, a little elbow grease goes a long way.
 The remaining skin is removed by hand and the naked peanuts are then boiled.

-The boiled peanuts are ground up to a paste, then transferred to their heated mixer, where the sugar is added gradually and the mix is cooked for about an hour and a half.
-Shaping the mix to its final form is a race against time, because when the dough cools completely, it becomes crumbly and hard to work with.
+The boiled peanuts are ground up to a paste and then transferred to their heated mixer, where the sugar is added gradually and the mix is cooked for about an hour and a half.
+Shaping the mix to its final form is a race against time because when the dough cools completely, it becomes crumbly and hard to work with.

 Nuts About Masareal